The Wedding Singer: Plot

-Robbie Hart is a wedding singer in Ridgefield, New Jersey in 1985, whose own wedding to his fiancée Linda is approaching.
-He meets and befriends Julia Sullivan, a new waitress at the reception hall where he works.
-Robbie promises to sing at her wedding, but her fiancé, businessman and bond investor Glenn Gulia, has yet to set a date.
+In 1985, Robbie Hart works as a wedding singer in Ridgefield, New Jersey, and is preparing to marry his fiancée, Linda.
+At the reception hall where he performs, he befriends Julia Sullivan, a new waitress.
+Robbie agrees to sing at Julia's wedding, though her fiancé, businessman and bond investor Glenn Gulia, has not yet set a date.

-On Robbie's wedding day, his sister Kate informs him as he waits at the altar that Linda has changed her mind about the wedding, leaving him humiliated and emotionally devastated.
-Later that day, Linda visits Robbie and reveals that she fell in love with him for his ambitions of being a rock star and hates the idea of being married to a wedding singer.
+On Robbie's wedding day, his older sister Kate tells him, just before the ceremony, that Linda has decided not to marry him.
+The abandonment humiliates Robbie and leaves him emotionally devastated.
+Linda later explains that she was attracted to his earlier ambition of becoming a rock star, and she does not want to be married to a wedding singer.

-Robbie sinks into depression, causing his friends and family to be concerned.
-His best friend Sammy convinces him to return to work, but Robbie gives a depressed performance that is panned.
-He decides to give up wedding gigs and reneges on his promise to sing for Julia when Glenn finally sets a date.
+Robbie becomes severely depressed, worrying those around him.
+His best friend Sammy persuades him to return to work, but Robbie performs poorly and alienates wedding guests.
+He decides to stop taking wedding bookings and withdraws his promise to sing for Julia after Glenn finally chooses a wedding date.

-However, Julia convinces him to help her with her wedding plans and their friendship blossoms.
-Julia's cousin, Holly, finds Robbie attractive and asks Julia for permission to date him.
-During a double date with Julia and Glenn, Robbie learns from Glenn that he cheats on Julia frequently and plans to continue after they are married.
+Julia asks Robbie to help with wedding planning anyway, and their friendship deepens.
+Julia's cousin Holly develops an interest in Robbie and asks Julia for permission to date him.
+During a double date with Julia and Glenn, Robbie learns that Glenn cheats repeatedly and intends to continue doing so after marriage.